litchipi/blog/posts/rust/containers_in_rust/part2.md

 ## Setting up logging
 Loggers have to be initialized with a level of verbosity.
 This will define wether to display debug messages, or only errors, or nothing at all.
-On our case, we want it to display normal informations by default, and increase verbosity to debug messages when the `--debug` flag is passed through the commandline.
+On our case, we want it to display normal information by default, and increase verbosity to debug messages when the `--debug` flag is passed through the commandline.

 Let's initialize our logger in `src/cli.rs`: